Graduateshotline

 TOEFL Speaking Section

-During the iBT test, candidates are expected to respond to the microphone on the headset.
-Their answer is then recorded and sent to ETS who will score their answer with a combination of AI scoring and human scoring to avoid biases that may occur through any single method.
+The responses are recorded and sent to ETS, who will score them using a combination of AI and human scoring to avoid biases that may occur through any single method.

-The scores candidates receive will be on a scale of 0-4 with each of these scores acting as a combination of general description, delivery, language use, and topic development.
-Candidates will receive a score of 0 if and only if they have not responded at all.
-Or if their response is entirely different from the topic, they have asked the candidate to speak about.
-The rubrics of the independent section and the Integrated section are different since they demand a different skill set altogether.
+For iBT, the scores test-takers receive will be on a scale of 0-30 for this section based on several criteria, including pronunciation, intonation, vocabulary usage, grammatical accuracy, and the overall effectiveness of communication.
+Test-takers will receive a score of 0 if and only if they have not responded at all or if their response is entirely different from the topic.
+The rubrics of the independent and Integrated sections are different since they demand a different skill set altogether.

 Independent Speaking Rubrics